pinoaffe/org-vcard/README.md

 ## Usage

-The main user commands are `org-vcard-export` and `org-vcard-import`, both of which are intended to be called interactively.
+The main user commands are `org-vcard-export` and `org-vcard-import`, which are intended to be called interactively; both are wrappers around the `org-vcard-transfer-helper` function. `org-vcard-transfer-helper` can be used to export and import programatically (i.e. via Emacs Lisp).

 Enabling `org-vcard-mode` will add an 'Org-vCard' menu to the menu bar, from which one can access the various export, import and customisation options.

 **Note!** When exporting to vCard using the source 'buffer', narrowing is respected.
 If you wish to export the entire buffer without restriction, remove any narrowing in effect.